-Cadmium In 2020, one PWS incurred four cadmium MCL violations.
+Cadmium - In 2021, one PWS incurred four cadmium MCL violations.
 This PWS is in Monterey County.
-The major sources of cadmium in drinking water is internal corrosion of galvanized pipes; erosion of natural deposits; discharge from electroplating, industrial chemical factories, and metal refineries; runoff from waste batteries and paints.
+The major sources of cadmium in drinking water are internal corrosion of galvanized pipes; erosion of natural deposits; discharge from electroplating, industrial chemical factories, and metal refineries; runoff from waste batteries and paints.
 Some people who drink water containing cadmium in excess of the MCL over many years may experience kidney damage.

-Fluoride in 2020, 12 PWS incurred 34 fluoride violations against the California fluoride MCL.
-Sixteen (16) of those violations also violated the higher federal fluoride MCL.
+Fluoride - In 2021, 9 PWSs incurred 29 fluoride violations against the federal fluoride MCL.
+No additional violations recorded for the more stringent California fluoride MCL.
 The MCL for fluoride in California is 2 mg/L, which is lower than the 4 mg/L federal MCL.
-These PWS are in Inyo, Kern, Madera, Monterey, San Benito, San Bernardino, San Diego and Tulare County.
+These PWSs are in Kern, Madera, Monterey, San Bernardino, and Tulare Counties.
 The major source of naturally occurring fluoride in drinking water is erosion of natural deposits.
 Sources of fluoride associated with human activities include discharges from fertilizer and aluminum processing facilities.
 Some people who drink water containing fluoride in excess of the federal MCL of 4 mg/L over many years may get bone disease, including pain and tenderness of the bones.
 Children under nine years of age who drink water containing fluoride in excess of the California MCL may get mottled teeth (a brownish staining of the teeth called "dental fluorosis").